 Important: The federal government has stipulated how families are to provide tax information to financial aid offices.
 Please read the information and instructions carefully.
 Print all instructions (PDF)

-Current students are responsible to provide the following each year.
+Current students are responsible for providing the following each year:

 Read full verification policy...